How long does it take to incorporate a company?

 What name can I use for my company?

-The name of your company cannot be the same as that of another registered company.
-Whatever name you choose, however, Companies House requires that a limited company has at the end of its name either “Limited” or, in its abbreviated form, “Ltd.” (there is no difference between the two apart from how they appear on paper).
+The name of your company cannot be the same as, or too similar to, that of another registered company.
+Whatever name you choose, however, Companies House requires that a limited company has at the end of its name either “Limited” or, in its abbreviated form, “Ltd” (there is no difference between the two apart from how they appear on paper).

 You can use our name search tool to check whether a company name is available.
 This links with a government database of registered company names to find whether the limited company name that you would like to use is available at Companies House.